Iraka-C/Calci-kernel/README.md

 * Result.java: Contains a complex result and error codes
 * Function.java: Function names and serials used in Expression.java is registrated in this class
 * ParseNumber.java: Number parser for different radixes
+* TestMain.java: A sample to test this package

 Files are encoded in UTF8.
 Class Complex, Result & ParseNumber must be used together.
 Class Expression & Function may separate.<br/>